Where to forage in Britain

 This prickly shrub grows in woods, hedges, heaths and waste places.
 It is usually found in a tangled straggly clump, with prickly, toothed leaves that turn reddish green in the autumn.
 The berries should be a deep purple-black when picked.
-We've rounded up our favourite blackberry recipes here
+We've rounded up our favourite blackberry recipes in our handy blackberry guide on where to pick, how to cook, storing ideas and the best blackberry recipes.

 This abundant shrub can be found in woodland, hedges, scrubland, on heaths and downs.
 Its leaves are a glossy green, deeply lobed and found on spiny branches.
 The round red berries (haws) grow in small bunches and have a gentle, apple-like taste.